The Cadbury Story

-In 1824, our founder John Cadbury opened a grocer’s shop at 93 Bull Street, Birmingham, where, among other things, he sold cocoa and drinking chocolate.
+In 1824, our founder, John Cadbury, opened a grocery store at 93 Bull Street, Birmingham, UK.
+Here, among other things, he sold cocoa and drinking chocolate.

 John Cadbury opens factory in Crooked Lane

-The Cadbury manufacturing business started properly in 1831 when John Cadbury decided to start producing on a commercial scale and bought a warehouse in nearby Crooked Lane.
+The Cadbury manufacturing business started in 1831 when John Cadbury decided to start producing on a commercial scale and bought a warehouse in nearby Crooked Lane, Birmingham, UK.

 Fry's produce the first chocolate bar

-British company Fry and Son made a chocolate delicieux a manger in 1847, the first chocolate bar as we know it, made from a mixture of cocoa powder and sugar with a little melted cocoa butter.
+British company Fry and Son made a chocolate called ‘Chocolat Délicieux à Manger’ in 1847.
+This was the first chocolate bar as we know it today, made from a mixture of cocoa powder and sugar with a little melted cocoa butter.

 First milk chocolate bar